Demolition Hammer: Reunion (2016–present)

 In March 2016, the band reunited with new drummer Angel Cotte.
 They played a show in June 2016 in Brooklyn, New York for which it was sold out under 3 minutes.
 They also played that year's Maryland Deathfest.

 In a January 2017 interview at 70000 Tons of Metal, the members of Demolition Hammer were asked if the band will record a follow-up to 1994's Time Bomb.
 Bassist and vocalist Steve Reynolds replied, "We've talked.
 But we were so busy just trying to work all this in, we haven't really solidified any plans for that.
 But we're still talking about it."
 Guitarist James Reilly added, "Now that we see how well this is going, we do have it in our heads to start writing some new material and see where it goes."

 Musical style

+Demolition Hammer's music is generally considered a fusion of thrash metal and death metal, with Steve Reynolds referring to them as a "brutal deathrash" band.
+Making use of dual lead guitars and blast beats, the band emerged near the end of thrash metal's popularity, so Reynolds and Sykes decided to go in a different and slower direction, similar to that of Machine Head and Pantera.
+The change of style towards a groove metal sound heard on Time Bomb, led to the departure of both Daze and Reilly and drew ire from some fans of thrash metal.

-In reference to a national tour in 1991, it was written that Demolition Hammer played "lightning-fast songs with complex structure and shifting rhythms."
-Another writer referred to Reynolds and Sykes as "riff machines" while also complimenting the band's songwriting ability.
-The band's sound is generally considered a fusion of thrash metal and death metal.
-The change of style towards a groove metal sound heard on Time Bomb drew ire from some fans of thrash metal.
+In reference to a national tour in 1991, The Pittsburgh Press wrote that Demolition Hammer played "lightning-fast songs with complex structure and shifting rhythms."
+Keith Bergman referred to Reynolds and Sykes as "riff machines" while also complimenting the band's songwriting ability.